anandgokul18/Network_Topology_Generator/README.md

 ### Examples
 ```
 generateTestbedTopology.py                                        <---Generates topology based on file in ~/setup.txt.
-Will generate a graph and include interfaces.
+Will generate a graph and include interfaces by default since the flags are not overridden.
 generateTestbedTopology.py -f ~/home/anandgokul/newfile.txt       <---Generates topology based on file on devices mentioned in this file.
+Will generate a graph and include interfaces by default since the flags are not overridden.
-Will generate a graph and include interfaces.
+generateTestbedTopology.py -u anandgokul                          <---Generates graph based on devices owned by the user as per rdam.
+Will generate a graph and include interfaces by default since the flags are not overridden.
+generateTestbedTopology.py -u foo -p solutiontest                 <---Generates graph based on devices owned by the user 'foo' as per rdam.
+Since the user is not in systest pool, we need to mention the correct pool.
+Will generate a graph and include interfaces by default since the flags are not overridden.

+generateTestbedTopology.py -u anandgokul -x do303 co546           <----Generates graph for user after excluding the devices do303 and co546.
+These devices may still appear from lldp outputs of neighbors if they are connected to another device in list.
+But, we won't login to them to gather data.

 ```